hackbansu/workflow-management/README.md

 yarn start
 ```

-The application will open up in a browser window or tab.
+The application will automatically open up in a browser window or logon to **localhost:3000**